o5harshit/AI-NOTES-GENERATOR/README.md

 ✅ AI-Powered Note Generation - Generate notes instantly using the Gemini 2.0 API.
 ✅ User Authentication - Secure authentication using Supabase Auth.
-✅ Responsive UI - Styled with Tailwind CSS for a modern, mobile-friendly experience
+✅ Responsive UI - Styled with Tailwind CSS for a modern, mobile-friendly experience ✅ Payment Gateway - Implemented the feature of payment where user have to pay after 10 prompts

 * Tech Stack